-Should Zuck lead us to the Metaverse?
+Should Zuck lead us to the metaverse?
 Crypto leaders weigh in By Cointelegraph - Up News Info

-Crypto leaders are divided over whether Mark Zuckerberg should lead Facebook (NASDAQ:) into the Metaverse, with Hodl Asset’s Jenny Ta saying he needs to resign if Meta is to succeed while Animoca’s Yat Siu says Zuck is the only one who can drive the company forward.
+Crypto leaders are divided over whether Mark Zuckerberg should lead Facebook (NASDAQ:) into the metaverse, with Hodl Asset’s Jenny Ta saying he needs to resign if Meta is to succeed, while Animoca’s Yat Siu said Zuckerberg is the only one who can drive the company forward.

-Ta is the Chief Operating Officer (COO) of nonfungible token (NFT) platform developer Hodl Assets, and said that Zuckerberg needs to head off lawsuits and protect the company’s image by relinquishing his role as CEO.
+Ta is the chief operating officer of nonfungible token (NFT) platform developer Hodl Assets and said that Zuckerberg needs to head off lawsuits and protect the company’s image by relinquishing his role as CEO.

 Mainstream adoption